![]() |

 Salinas Valley, California (the “Salad Bowl of the World”) produces the majority of the nation’s lettuce, broccoli, and strawberries.
 Located in Monterey County, Salinas Valley is over 60% Hispanic or Latino, and the local economy depends on agricultural labor.

 In 2025, a nonprofit called the Reservoir opened Reservoir Farms, the first on-farm robotics incubator in California, on 40 acres in Salinas.
-Backed by companies like John Deere and Driscoll’s, the incubator provides startups with fabrication shops, pre-planted test fields, and access to commercial growers.
+Backed by companies like John Deere and Driscoll’s (the berry company), the incubator provides startups with fabrication shops, pre-planted test fields, and access to commercial growers.
 It has since expanded to Sonoma County for vineyard automation.

 The startups coming to Salinas Valley build machines designed to do what farm workers currently do by hand.
-Israeli startup DailyRobotics is deploying robotic strawberry harvesters in California starting April 2026, claiming two to three times the speed of human pickers.
+Israeli startup DailyRobotics is deploying robotic strawberry harvesters in California starting April 2026, claiming it works at two to three times the speed of human pickers.

 One analysis estimated that strawberry automation alone could eliminate nearly 30,000 farmworker positions in California.
-The machines cost around $300,000 each, priced for large-scale operations out of reach of small family growers.
+The machines, which cost around $300,000 each, are priced for large-scale operations and out of reach for small family growers.

 A manufactured crisis